lucapesce9/RoBoostPLSR/README.md

 # RoBoost PLSR

-A novel **robust Partial Least Squares Regression (PLS)** method that handles outliers by leveraging weighted robust techniques.
+A novel **Robust Partial Least Squares Regression (RoBoost PLSR)** method that handles outliers by leveraging weighted robust techniques.
 This implementation is inspired by research by [N. Ammari et al.](https://www.sciencedirect.com/science/article/pii/S0003267021006498?ref=pdf_download&fr=RR-2&rr=8ff6d688e858ea69) and, to the best of our knowledge, **has not been integrated into any major Python library.**

 ---